-These ribs are bathed in flavor; to be exact, they’re rubbed, marinated, charred, baked, braised, glazed, and grilled.
-These fall-off-the-bone ribs are the best of all worlds.
+These Country-Style Ribs are bathed in flavor; to be exact, they’re rubbed, marinated, charred, baked, braised, glazed, and grilled.
+And when slathered with my Bourbon BBQ Sauce, these fall-off-the-bone ribs are the best of all worlds.

-My Sweet Heat spice rub is just one of the keys to this recipe.
+Along with Bourbon BBQ Sauce, my Sweet Heat spice rub is another key to this recipe.
 It’s a versatile spice that balances flavors that work well with meat (pork, especially) and vegetables (glazed carrots are spectacular) alike.

 - 4 tablespoons light brown sugar